demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ![](/img/clojure/blog/ecom-middleware/message-handling-process.png)

-1. Upon receiving the message, we log the message as an OMS event to keep track of the messages that we received from the OMS.
+1. Upon receiving the message, we log the message as an OMS event.
+It help us to keep track of the messages that we received from the OMS.

 2. Then we parse the message.
 If it is a failure, we will be logging it as an error in the form of a System event.